Managing your Internet Browser

-Modern Internet browsers running on desktop and mobile devices store pieces of data from frequently accessed pages in a 'cache' (pronounced CASH) in order to conveniently load pages and info more quickly.
+Modern internet browsers running on desktop and mobile devices store pieces of data from frequently accessed websites in a 'Cache' (pronounced CASH) in order to conveniently load pages and info more quickly.
 Ever wondered why that sweater was still in your cart after you left a website and came back?
-That's because a cache piles up data and login information from across your internet activities, and that can eventually cause issues with specific sites, services, or tools.
+That's because a cache piles up data and login information from across your internet activities.
+This can be convenient to load websites quickly, but sometimes it can cause issues with specific sites, services, or tools.

-On most modern sites, you've most likely seen a 'Accept all cookies' or 'Deny' pop-up or two.
-When you visit some sites, they'll give you a 'cookie' that acts as an ID card.
-This card travels across the web with you and each website you visit takes a peek at it, and then stores and gathers information on your browsing habits, preferences, clicks, and what you like or maybe don't like.
+On most modern sites, you've most likely seen a 'Accept all Cookies' or 'Deny all Cookies' pop-up.
+When you visit some sites, they'll give you a 'Cookie' that acts as an ID card of sorts.
+This ID card travels across the web with you and each website you visit takes a peek at it, then stores and gathers information on your browsing habits, preferences, clicks, and what you like or maybe don't like.
 While cookies provide many conveniences, sometimes they can cause issues with a website.

 Open